A few years ago I moved to Barcelona to learn Spanish.

-But meditation helped me enormously.
+But meditation saved the day.
 Let me explain...

-To get a Spanish student visa, you have to study 4 hours per day, 5 days a week.
+To get a Spanish student visa, you must study 4 hours per day, 5 days a week.

-Then the moment I walked in the door, they spoke nothing but Spanish. nada.
+The moment I walked in the door, they spoke NOTHING but Spanish.

-I appreciate the no-English-allowed principle, and I’m sure it works to get those words into my brain, but I felt my mind was going into panic mode by the time I’d finished paying the receptionist.
+While I appreciate the "no English allowed" principle, and sure it helps to get the words into your brain, my mind was going into panic mode before I’d even finished paying the receptionist.

 I was overwhelmed.

-So… every day after class I would trudged down the stairs, feeling like a zombie.
+So… everyday after class I would trudge home feeling like a zombie.

-Now, I had previously thought I was somewhat mentally prepared.
+Now, I thought I was somewhat "mentally prepared".

-At my web-design job I often worked work through the night when the project needed.
-Sometimes I would work from 9am until 4am the next morning.
-But I honestly can’t even compare it to that.
-I was more shattered after just 4 hours of learning Spanish than I was after 19 hours of coding away at the computer.
+I was more exhausted after just 4 hours of learning Spanish than after 19 hours of coding away at the computer.

 Fortunately, I had a secret weapon.
 I had meditation.